Externoak/Vagrant-Django/README.md

     vagrant up

+#### Once vagrant has finish everything should be working perfectly.

-It will automatically have a working server on IP assigned to the server on port :8000
+This machine will automatically have a working server on IP assigned to the machine on port :8000

+### Start your own project.

 If you want to create your own project follow these steps: